leeoniya/uPlot/demos/lib/barChartPlugin.md

 The methods are available before chart initialization.
 After chart destruction, they do not request redraws.
 The former top-level methods (`_setLabelRotation`, `_setLabelTruncation`, and `_getLabelMetrics`) now belong to `_controls`, without their individual `_` prefixes.
 Invalid orientations, distributions, widths, angles, lengths, or ellipsis positions throw `RangeError`.
+A non-boolean `showValues` or `setShowValues()` argument throws `TypeError`.
-The demo has a distribution selector and a group-width slider from 1% to 100%.
-Orientation and stack changes preserve both values.
+The demo has a distribution selector, a group-width slider from 1% to 100%, and a value-label toggle.
+Orientation and stack changes preserve these values.
 Data and size changes use the normal `u.setData(...)` and `u.setSize(...)` methods.

 ## Layout and scope